Gasorekibo/alu-higher_level_programming/python-if_else_loops_functions/README.md

-a program that prints numbers from 0 to 99 and once get the last nbr it goes to the last line
+a program that prints all possible different combinations of two digits